iamawumpas/Contact-Energy/README.md

 ### Automatic Daily Restart
 To maintain reliable operation, the integration automatically restarts itself once per day at approximately 3:00 AM (±30 minutes random variance).
 This helps ensure fresh API connections and clears any accumulated state issues.
 The restart is seamless and does not require manual intervention.

-# Free to use
+# Free to Use

 If anyone finds this repository, you are free to use the code as is - no warranties are provided.
 It works for me.
-I may, in the future modify the functionality to get more information for my HA instance.
+I may, in the future, modify the functionality to get more information for my HA instance.

 # **Installation**